1211307959/FYP02-IS-T2430-0030/docs/fyp/CHAPTER_5_IMPLEMENTATION.md

 ## 5.1 Deployment

 ### 5.1.1 Deployment Scope
-The Revenue Prediction System is deployed as a **local development/production environment** with the capability for cloud deployment.
+The Intelligent Decision Support System (IDSS) is deployed as a **local development/production environment** with the capability for cloud deployment.
 The current implementation focuses on:

 - **Local Deployment**: Windows 10+ environment with cross-platform compatibility
 - **Single-Server Architecture**: Combined frontend and backend on localhost